-As the new school term begins, remember to use your benefit account (Flexible Spending Account or Health Savings Account) for eligible healthcare services and products that your children may need.
-Here’s a partial list of back to school healthcare expenses commonly pursued at this time of year.
+When the kids are in school, remember to use your benefit account (Flexible Spending Account or Health Savings Account) for eligible healthcare services and products that your children may need.
+Here’s a partial list of back to school healthcare expenses when class is in session.

 Back to School Healthcare Expenses